Yes, yes it is. It is flown by extremist insecurity groups to intentionally make Blacks feel unwelcome in America.

 Let me say that again so people in the back can hear, the BETSY ROSS FLAG STORY ORIGIN IS FROM AFTER CIVIL WAR IN THE 1870s RISE OF THE KKK.

 The story died down when President Grant established the Department of Justice and destroyed the KKK in the 1870s (after already destroying them on the battlefield a decade prior).
-However, when the second rise of the KKK comes in the late 1890s and early 1900s the Betsy Ross flag fiction spreads again with the second rise of the KKK and sticks.
+However, when the second rise of the KKK comes in the late 1890s and early 1900s the Betsy Ross flag fiction spreads again and sticks.

 The time of that painting and violence was just a decade before the similarly named “Birth of a Nation” film in 1915 (credited with restarting the KKK under passive support of pro-KKK President Woodrow Wilson).